in , ,

 • Avoid planting garlic where onions or garlic have recently grown.

-Garlic Pests
+Garlic pests

-• Onion thrips may attack garlic.
-Spray them away with a heavy stream of water.
+• Spray aphids and onions thrips off of plants with a heavy stream of water.

 How to protect garlic: Onion Family Growing Problems: Troubleshooting.

-Garlic Diseases
+Garlic diseases

 • Mildew may occur in a warm moist environment.
 Keep plants dry.